Miniature Border Collie Guide: Size, Temperament, Grooming & More!

 Are Miniature Border Collies Prone to any Health Conditions?

 Perhaps you’ve not heard of multidrug sensitivity.
-It is a negative reaction to certain drugs and is common in herding breeds.
+Well, it is a negative reaction to certain drugs and is common in herding breeds.

 Your dogs could be allergic to up to a dozen drugs.
 The most serious are some anticancer drugs and antiparasitic drugs.

-Perhaps you are wondering how this happens.
-This drug sensitivity is caused by a mutation in the multidrug resistance gene called MDR1.
+Perhaps you are wondering how this happens?
+This drug sensitivity is caused by a mutation in the multidrug resistance gene which is called MDR1.

-Progressive Retinal Atrophy is an eye disease leading to early blindness.
+Progressive Retinal Atrophy is a disease of the eye which leads to early blindness.

-Unfortunately, it can’t be treated, although the process can be slowed by ensuring your dogs get plenty of antioxidants.
+Unfortunately, it can’t be treated, although the process can be slowed down by making sure that your dogs get plenty of antioxidants in their diet.

 What do Miniature Border Collies Look Like?